 - Provide a map with clear simple directions to the practice.

 - Include an invitation asking patients to actively participate in their own care.

-- Website address, if applicable.
+- The website address, if applicable.

-Designing Patient Brochure
+Designing a Patient Brochure

-You are in the best position to determine what form, style and topics are most appropriate for your practice information document.
+You are in the best position to determine what form, style, and topics are most appropriate for your practice information document.
 Design your booklet to reflect your practice.

-- Design options include a pamphlet, booklet, brochure or information sheet format.
+- Design options include a pamphlet, booklet, brochure, or information sheet format.

 - Solicit staff suggestions in identifying problem areas requiring clarification in the booklet.

 - When relating your policies, approach your explanation from the patient's perspective, thereby expressing your concern for the patient.

 - Set a personal tone in the document by using the "you" form in the text rather than "our patients," e.g., "We want you to know how to..."

 - Consider the size and type of font.
 You will want to select a legible type style.